Why an Injured Party’s Family Should Consider Loss of Consortium

 This legal term refers to the loss of a personal relationship as a result of someone’s negligent actions or a breach of duty.
 Your relationship with your injured loved one is considered ‘consortium,’ and an accident permanently and seriously alters that relationship.
 You were a victim of this loss, which is why loss of consortium claims are almost exclusively brought about by spouses, parents, or children for pain and suffering.

 How might you illustrate loss of consortium?
-Imagine that your wife was gravely disabled in an accident.
+Imagine that your wife was disabled in an accident.
 She has sued for damages for her financial and physical injuries.
-But, now she can no longer participate in many family activities — such as contribute income, have intimate relations, care for children, or help maintain the home.
+But now, she can no longer participate in many family activities.
+For example, contributing to income, care for children, or help maintain the home.
 All these marital relationship losses affect you as well, so you may be able to sue for general damages.

 How Can a Claim Help?

-If your partner has been seriously injured or killed, those who are left behind have a difficult road ahead.
+If your partner was seriously injured or killed, you have a difficult road ahead.
 You may need financial assistance you wouldn’t have needed before.
 Your spouse may not be able to contribute financially to the household, you may need to hire caregivers for them or for minor children, or you may need to take over some of their responsibilities yourself.

 In addition, you may see some of the most fundamental aspects of your life derailed — such as the ability to conceive a family, the loss of your sexual relationship, or inability to enjoy your golden years together.
 Your children may have lost a parent and have lifelong challenges.
 You may have become the primary caregiver for someone with serious, chronic, and possibly terminal health issues.
 Medical bills can add up, you may have to hire for household services to keep up, and suffer other economic damages.
 All these take a toll.